ZeitOnline/vivi/core/src/zeit/content/article/browser/README.txt

 >>> browser.getControl('Apply').click()
 >>> 'There were errors' in browser.contents
 False

+It is not possible to change the file name in the edit view:

+>>> browser.getControl('File name')
+Traceback (most recent call last):
+    ...
+LookupError: label 'File name'

 We also want to add an image group.
 Create one first.
 To create it we need to